- Northwestern University (B.A., Political Science and Communication Studies, magna cum laude)

 Law clerk to the Honorable Philip S. Gutierrez, United States District Court for the Central District of California

-Earlier in her career, Pachman played a key role in Schulein, et al. v.
+Ms. Pachman played a key role in Schulein, et al. v.
 Petroleum Development Corp., representing a class of more than 7,000 limited partners who invested in 12 oil and gas limited partnerships, who alleged the defendants made false and misleading statements and omitted material information regarding the value of the assets held by the partnerships in proxy statements used to solicit votes in favor of mergers that caused the investors to be cashed out of their investments.
-Pachman took key depositions, wrote the opposition to defendants’ motion for summary judgment, and wrote the successful opposition to defendants’ motion to decertify the class.
+Ms. Pachman took key depositions, wrote the opposition to defendants’ motion for summary judgment, and wrote the successful opposition to defendants’ motion to decertify the class.
 The case was settled for $37.5 million in March 2015, with the class receiving approximately $24 million.